Wendy-Nam/IoT-BabyCryDetection/README.md

 ![제목 없는 디자인](https://github.com/Wendy-Nam/IoT-BabyCryDetection/assets/142412339/c6e6fdbc-da5e-445b-87f8-f025755ffb1c)

+This system was developed as part of the [Smart Cradle project](https://github.com/JeongJongMun/IOT-SmartBabyCradle), specifically to implement the baby crying detection logic used in the project.

 ## AWS IoT Library
 The system uses the AWS_IOT library from the `arduino-esp32/AWS_IOT` directory in the [ExploreEmbedded Hornbill examples](https://github.com/ExploreEmbedded/Hornbill-Examples) for AWS IoT Core integration.
 This library facilitates communication between the ESP32 device and AWS IoT Core, allowing for the real-time transmission of baby crying alerts.